jmonlong/manu-vgsv/manuscript.md

 We compare vg with state-of-the-art SV genotypers: SVTyper[@AltPnocw], Delly[@nLvQCjXU], BayesTyper[@14Uxmwbxm] and SMRT-SV2[@3NNFS6U2].
 On simulation, vg is robust to small errors in the breakpoint location and outperforms most other methods on shallow sequencing experiments.
 Starting from SVs discovered in recent long-read sequencing studies[@3NNFS6U2;@vQTymKCj;@14neTdqfN;@16GvGhO20], we evaluated the genotyping accuracy when using simulated or real Illumina reads.
-Across all three datasets that we tested, vg is the best performing SV genotyper on real short-read data for all SV types and sizes.
+Across all three datasets that we tested, vg is the best performing SV genotyper on real short-read data for all SV types.
 Going further, we show that building graphs from the alignment of de novo assemblies leads to better genotyping performance.